 Weave Me In Cowl is the perfect project for lazy weekend days, easy enough to crochet while watching your favourite show with a bit of challenge due to working front and back post stitches.
 You can whip it up in a few evenings, which makes it a fantastic last-minute gift for friends and family.
-The final piece is guaranteed to keep you toasty during cold and windy winter days, while giving you a bit of luxury feeling due to the lush wool and alpaca blend.
+It features the favourite Celtic weave crochet pattern.

 This pattern was featured in Crochet Now Issue 52.

-Skills required
+Skills required:

 Chain, Foundation Double Crochet stitch (fdc), Linked First Double Crochet stitch (lfdc), Front Post Double Crochet stitch (fpdc), Back Post Double Crochet stitch (bpdc), Double Crochet stitch (dc), blocking, Locking Mattress stitch.

-Skill level
+Skill level:

-Finished measurements
+Finished measurements:

-The final cowl measurements (blocked):
+The final Celtic tweave crochet cowl measurements (blocked):

-75 cm circumference x 31 cm tall (29.5 x 12.25 in)
+75 cm circumference x 31 cm tall (29.5 x 12.25”)

-Materials and tools
+Materials and tools:

 Rowan Alpaca Soft DK (70% Wool, 30% Alpaca | DK | 50 g (1.8 oz) = 125 m (138 yds), Enchanted (#209) 5 balls